cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ### Launching psql

-The `kubectl cnpg psql` command starts a new PostgreSQL interactive front-end process (psql) connected to an existing Postgres cluster, as if you were running it from the actual pod.
+The `kubectl cnpg psql [cluster]` command starts a new PostgreSQL interactive front-end process (psql) connected to an existing Postgres cluster, as if you were running it from the actual pod.
 This means that you will be using the `postgres` user.